United States: Former governor of New Jersey (1970-74) William T. Cahill dies.

 Afghanistan: President Burhanuddin Rabbani names a 10-man cabinet under the new prime minister, Gulbuddin Hekmatyar.
 Foreign minister: Abdul Rahim Ghafoorzai; defense: Wahidullah Sabawoon; finance: Abdul Hadi Arghandiwal; interior: Yunus Qanuni.

-Chad: Incumbent Idriss Déby is the winner in the presidential election runoff between him and former foreign minister Wadal Abdelkader Kamougue.
-Déby wins 69% of the vote.
-Turnout is officially put at 77%, although observers say it was noticeably lower than the first round's 67.5%.
+Chad: Incumbent Idriss Déby wins 71.6% of the vote in the presidential election runoff between him and former foreign minister Wadal Abdelkader Kamougue, who wins 28.4%.
+Turnout is officially put at 77.7%, although observers say it was noticeably lower than the first round's 67.5%.

 Russia: The presidential election runoff is won by incumbent Boris Yeltsin with 53.8%, compared to 40.3% for Communist Gennady Zyuganov, 4.8% voting against both candidates.
 Turnout is 68.9%.